iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 ### Emperical Design

 In devising the methodology for our experiments, we sought guidance from the principles outlined in Patterson et al.'s cookbook, "Empirical Design in Reinforcement Learning" <d-cite key="patterson2023empirical"></d-cite>.
-Our codebase is derived from PureJaxRL, as presented by Lu et al. <d-cite key="lu2022discovered"></d-cite>.
+Our codebase is derived from PureJaxRL<d-cite key="lu2022discovered"></d-cite>.
 Specifically, we leverage PureJaxRL's Proximal Policy Optimization (PPO) implementation as our chosen reinforcement learning (RL) algorithm.
 The foundation of our experiments is laid upon a JAX implementation of Minigrid's grid-world environment <d-cite key="MinigridMiniworld23"></d-cite>, which uses gymnax's API <d-cite key="gymnax2022github"></d-cite>.
 Additionally, we make use of gymnax's deep-sea environment implementation as well.

 Each RL agent undergoes training for 500,000 time steps across four vectorized environments, employing 30 seeds for each RL algorithm.
-To assess performances on the environments, we calculate the average episode return across seeds at the conclusion of training, supplementing it with a 95% confidence interval determined through the percentile bootstrapped method.
-Our objective extends beyond evaluating the efficacy of curiosity algorithms in these environments.
-We are equally invested in comprehending the behavioral nuances exhibited by these algorithms.
-Consequently, we visualize the sample standard deviation during training to depict the performance variations.
-This analysis aids in discerning which curiosity algorithm yields agents with the most consistent behaviour over the course of training.
+To assess performances on the environments, we calculate the average episode return across seeds at the end of training with a 95% confidence interval determined through the percentile bootstrapped method.
+We are not just interested in how well these curiosity algorithms perform but also in understanding the behaviour of these algorithms.
+We therefore also visualise the sample standard deviation during training to see the performance variations.
+This assists us in seeing how consistent the behaviour is for each curiosity algorithm.

+Now since we are not testing the reward combiner found it is not clear how we should combine the external reward and the intrinsic reward.
+We treat both the external reward and the intrinsic reward as episodic and therefore we can use the following formula, $$ \hat{r} = r_t + \lambda ri_t $$, where $$\lambda$$ is some weight factor.

 ### Empty grid-world

+The empty grid-world is a very simple environment.
+As mentioned earlier the agent's task is to reach the goal position.
+The size is $$16\times 16$$ and the maximum number of steps is 1024.
+In our implementation the agent starts at the bottom left corner and has to reach the top right corner.
+The reward that agent recieves if it finds the goal is `1 - 0.9 * (step_count / max_steps)`.
+The gif shows a RL agent exploring the environment to reach the goal.

 {% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/anim_BYOL_0.gif" class="img-fluid" %}
 <div class="caption">
-    Figure 10.
 The empty grid-world environment.
 </div>

 ### Deep sea

+The deep sea environment is one the `bsuite` environments developed by Google Deepmind <d-cite key="osband2020bsuite"></d-cite>.
+This is a $$ N \times N$$ grid environment that focuses on testing the exploration capabilities of an RL algorithm.
+The figure below shows the environment.
 {% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/deepsea.png" class="img-fluid" %}
 <div class="caption">
-    Figure 11.
+    Figure 10.
 The Deep sea environment.
 </div>
+The agent starts at the the top left corner and its goal is to reach the bottom right corner.
+At each time step the agent descends one row.
+The agent can either go left or right.
+There's a small penalty of going right which is $$ −0.01/N $$ while going left just gives a reward of zero.
+The agent receives a reward of 1 if it finds the treasure at the bottom right corner.
+The max number of steps in the environment is $$N$$.
+Therefore, the optimal policy is to go right at every time step ignoring the greedy action.
+In our experiments we set $$N=10$$.

+### Results

+#### CCIM

+#### FAST

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">